shadowdestiny/skeletor/README.md

 }
 ```

-> You should change the styles on the skeleton wrapper element in case you need to change the background color.
-You can check the code details in the [Stackblitz Live Demo Link](https://stackblitz.com/edit/ngx-skeleton-loader-sample?file=app%2Fapp.component.html) or check it out a content load simulation [in this Stackblitz Live Demo Link](https://stackblitz.com/edit/ngx-skeleton-loader-user-card-component-sample?file=app%2Fapp.component.html)
+> You should change the styles on the skeletor wrapper element in case you need to change the background color.
+You can check the code details in the [Stackblitz Live Demo Link](https://stackblitz.com/edit/ngx-skeletor-loader-sample?file=app%2Fapp.component.html) or check it out a content load simulation [in this Stackblitz Live Demo Link](https://stackblitz.com/edit/ngx-skeletor-loader-user-card-component-sample?file=app%2Fapp.component.html)

 ## Development